What is Permission in Principle?

 It is not possible to appeal a refusal in which the local planning authority has decided not to enter a site onto the brownfield land register, however if Permission in Principle is refused following an application, you do have a right to appeal this decision.
 Planning House secured consent for Permission in Principle via the appeal route, take a LOOK.

-Can planning conditions be attached to a grant of permission in principle?
+Can planning conditions be attached to a grant of PIP?

 It is not possible for conditions to be attached to a grant of a PiP and its terms may only include the site location, the type of development and amount of development.
 However be aware that CIL may apply to a development consented thought this route.
 If you want more information on CIL check out our FREE EBOOK.